Small Mauritian flying fox: Behaviour and ecology

 It was abundant, with up to 400 sometimes crowding together at a single roost in a cave or in an ancient, hollow tree, while most other fruit bats prefer to roost in the branches of large trees.
 Local people believed there was only one male per roost, which may indicate the sexes roosted separately and the large roosts were maternity colonies.
 This flying fox was nocturnal and had delicate teeth, so it probably fed on nectar and possibly soft fruit.

+Specimen in Museum national d'histoire naturelle in Paris.